youssefmyh/AI-Orchestrator/README.md

 For production or large-scale deployments:
 - Consider **cloud-based solutions (AWS/GCP/Azure)** for dynamic scaling.
 - Use **load balancing** and **Kubernetes clusters** to optimize resource utilization.

 ---
+## ⚠️ Important Notes

+- Ensure **Docker Desktop** is running before using `docker compose up`.
+- Before downloading models, update `scripts/download_models.py` with the correct model URLs.
+- You can modify the **Dockerfile** to match your specific requirements.

+---